Proposal Format and Guidelines

 Section 5.
 Documentation

 The purpose of this section is to reveal the amount of preliminary investigation and preparation done in support of the grant proposal.
 Include a list of references, bibliography, works cited, or other statement of supporting materials consulted or available for this project.

-For active, pending, or planned applications, specify the nature of the award received/expected (e.g., funds for travel, course release time, funds to purchase equipment needed for the project etc.).
+- For active, pending, or planned applications, specify the nature of the award received/expected (e.g., funds for travel, course release time, funds to purchase equipment needed for the project, participation in the Summer Science Institute, etc.).
 You should also indicate how the request in this application differs from the resources awarded/requested as part of other applications.

 List University grants and/or fellowships (including sabbaticals) awarded during the past three academic years.
 For each provide (1) the period covered by the funding, (2) the amount of funding, (3) the nature of the activity, and (4) the principal results.
 For any FRG, state when the final report was submitted or will be if the funding period is not completed.
 Do not include Faculty Development Supplemental Grants.

 List any supporting materials that you include in your application.
 (Write “None” if you are not including any – this will be typical.)